 There aren’t many ways to earn American Airlines miles, so the 50,000 mile sign-up bonus for the Citi American Airlines card is a great offer.
-The link which pays a commission is for only 30,000 miles, but the offer below links directly to an application for 50,000 miles.

 You have to spend $3,000 within 3 months to get the 50,000 American Airlines miles.
 The card also offers: